deltathought/deltathought.github.io/_posts/2021-07-06-sourdough-bread-recipe.markdown

 - [ ] Let rest covered for 25 minutes

 - [ ] Pour drizzle of olive oil over dough
-- [ ] Knead again until elastic and shape
+- [ ] Knead again until elastic and shape the dough
-- [ ] Place in floured proofing basket or back in bowl
+- [ ] Place in floured proofing basket or back in bowl if you don't have one yet
 - [ ] Cover and let rest for 1 hour

 - [ ] Preheat oven to 475 F